Genocide of indigenous peoples: Australia

 Prior to the arrival of the First Fleet in 1788, which marked the beginning of Britain's colonization of Australia, the Aboriginal population had been estimated by historians to be around roughly 500,000 people; by 1900, that number had plummeted to fewer than 50,000.
 While most died due to the introduction of infectious diseases that accompanied colonization, up to 20,000 were killed during the Australian frontier wars by British settlers and colonial authorities through massacres, mass poisonings and other actions.
 Ben Kiernan, an Australian historian of genocide, treats the Australian evidence over the first century of colonization as an example of genocide in his 2007 history of the concept and practice, Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur.
 Historian Niall Ferguson has referred to the case in Tasmania as follows: "In one of the most shocking of all the chapters in the history of the British Empire, the Aborigines in Van Diemen's Land were hunted down, confined, and ultimately exterminated: an event which truly merits the now overused term 'genocide'.", and mentions Ireland and North America as areas that suffered ethnic cleansing at the hands of the British.
 According to Patrick Wolfe in the Journal of Genocide Research, the "frontier massacring of indigenous peoples" by the British constitutes a genocide.
 Widespread population decline occurred following conquest principally from introduction of infectious disease.
-The number of Australian Aboriginal Australians declined by 84% after British colonization.
+However, as the total population of Aboriginal people was unknown at the time of colonisation it is impossible to determine the number of lives lost only that population declines continued well into the 20th century.

-The Australian practice of removing the children of Aboriginal and Torres Strait Islander descent from their families throughout most of the 20th century, has been described as genocidal.
-The 1997 report Bringing Them Home, which examined the fate of the "stolen generations" concluded that the forced separation of Aboriginal children from their family constituted an act of genocide.
-In the 1990s a number of Australian state institutions, including the state of Queensland, apologized for its policies regarding forcible separation of Aboriginal children.
+The Australian practice of removing the children of Aboriginal and Torres Strait Islander descent from their families throughout most of the 20th century, which is known as The Stolen Generations, has been described as genocidal.
+The 1997 report Bringing Them Home, which examined the fate of the Stolen Generations" concluded that the forced separation of Aboriginal children from their family constituted an act of genocide.
+In the 1990s a number of Australian institutions, including the state of Queensland, apologized for its policies regarding forcible separation of Aboriginal children.
+A national apology was also delivered by the then Prime Minister Kevin Rudd in 2008.

 Another allegation against the Australian state is the use of medical services to Aboriginal people to administer contraceptive therapy to Aboriginal women without their knowledge or consent, including the use of Depo Provera, as well as tubal ligations.
 Both forced adoption and forced contraception would fall under the provisions of the UN genocide convention.
 Aboriginal Australians were only granted the right to vote in some states in 1962.
 Some Australian scholars, including historians Geoffrey Blainey and Keith Windschuttle and political scientist Ken Minogue, reject the view that Australian Aboriginal policy was genocidal.